dpalhz/gogql-simulation-proj/README.md

 ### 3. Gorm

-Gorm is one of the popular ORM (Object Relation Mapping) in Golang.
+Gorm is one of the popular ORM (Object Relation Mapping) in Golang that simplifies database interactions.

 **So, why we choose Gorm?**